 Alcohol may not be consumed on campus outside of licensed premises unless a permit has been issued in accordance with the Curtin Land and Traffic by-laws and the provisions of the Liquor Licensing Act 1988 (WA).

-Parking and traffic facilities are regulated by the University’s land and traffic by-laws.
-A speed limit of 40 km per hour currently exists with periodical checks being conducted throughout campus.
+Parking and traffic facilities are regulated by the Curtin Land and Traffic by-laws.
+A speed limit of 40 km per hour currently exists with periodical checks conducted throughout campus.
 Infringement notices are issued for breaches of the by-laws.